Clare’s Share Your Desktop

 On the flowers, the Meadow Argus looks lovely.

-Another photo of the flowers and butterfly
+Another photo of the flowers and butterflymeadow_argus_butterfly_flowers_named_caniaba_jan 2019

 A Native Australian Bee, a Carpenter Bee flying among the Ponytail Palm flowers with some beetles and ants.
 Carpenter Bees quite often make their nest in Grass Trees.